edprince/dissertation/chapters/methodology.md

 ## Performance Profiling

-To collect accurate metrics about the performance of the chat web app, the Google Chrome Development Tools were used.
+To collect accurate metrics about the performance of the testbed application, the DevTools were used.
 These tools allow for performance profiling, detailed audits for progressive web apps, and information about load times and page weight.
 Additionally, they have the capability for CPU throttling, which allows visualising the scale of performance difference between unthrottled and throttled CPU with the same application.

 Initially, the unbundled version of the application was analysed, with an unthrottled CPU.
-This gives the initial set of metrics that can be calculated against.
+This gives the initial set of metrics that can be measured.
 These are:

+ * Load time
+ * TTI
+ * Page Weight
+ * Loading
+ * Scripting
+ * Rendering
+ * Painting
+ * Other
+ * Idle

+(These are defined in the section \ref{terminology}

-Then a x4 throttle on the CPU was selected, and the again, giving a new set of results.
+Then a CPU throttling was activated, and the profiling re-run, giving a new set of results.
 From here, it was possible to calculate the percentage increase from the unthrottled set to the throttled set.

 \begin{gather*}